In middle of December at around 5:30 PM.

 The moment I emerged from the trees,

-the world was bright again with streetlights and houses.
+the surroundings were bright with streetlights and houses.

 I felt myself instantly snapping back to reality.